jeffbyrnes/ds_opencv-cookbook/README.md

 # ds_opencv

-Cookbook to bulid and install opencv
+Cookbook to build and install opencv